NavyTitanium/WordPress-Anomaly-Detector/README.md

 ## Purpose
 It can be used agaisn't infected & poorly configured sites to hunt for malicious PHP files :monocle_face:

+For it to work, the directory listing of the web server must be enabled.

 ## Update the list of files

 Get [the latest release of WordPress](https://github.com/WordPress/WordPress/releases) and unzip it next to the script.
 After unzipping the archive, simply change the version in the script.
 It is currently configured to read the files in the folder **WordPress-5.8.1**.